amitd8/RaPidAnalytics/README.md

 #### Discovery (Low) -
 Alerts about tools that are commonly used by attackers to learn about the environment  they're currently in, and are less likely to be used by regular users.
 #### Persistence -
-Schedule tasks running (low)- Outputs process hierarchies that schtasks.exe were included in.

-Startup Processes (Medium)- Detects processes created by winlogon.exe, indicates they run on system startup
+Winlogon DLL Helper (Medium)- Detects processes created by winlogon.exe, indicates they run on system startup Schedule tasks running (low)- Outputs process hierarchies that schtasks.exe were included in.

 ## Using RaPidAnalytics:
 #### -  Running with stdin from volatility 3 (For both pslist/psscan)